samadrehman/Luxurious-website/README.md

-# Subhana Collections - Premium Women's Boutique Website
+# Demo Collections - Premium Clothes Website

 A luxurious e-commerce website for premium Muslim clothing, designer sarees, and elegant modest wear.
 Built with HTML, CSS, and JavaScript.